 FATCA requires non-U.S. banks and financial institutions around the world to reveal American account details or risk big penalties.
 Americans living and working in foreign countries must generally report and pay taxes where they live.
 But they must also continue to file taxes in the US, where reporting is based on their worldwide income.
 Some say a move to residence-based taxation is too big a fix for the U.S. to make.

-We will never know the details of the tax agreement Boris made with the IRS in order to get them off his back.
-But despite the fact that he most likely paid the American’s taxes in full and with interest, he may have avoided fines.
+We will never know the details of the tax agreement Boris made with the IRS to get them off his back.
+But although he most likely paid the American’s taxes in full and with interest, he may have avoided fines.

 However, you can’t take away from him the victory of surrendering his American passport and ceasing to report and pay his yearly taxes to the American IRS.